Room and pillar mining

-Room and pillar or pillar and stall is a variant of breast stoping.
-It is a mining system in which the mined material is extracted across a horizontal plane, creating horizontal arrays of rooms and pillars.
-To do this, "rooms" of ore are dug out while "pillars" of untouched material are left to support the roof overburden.
-Calculating the size, shape, and position of pillars is a complicated procedure, and is an area of active research.
+Room and pillar or pillar and stall is a mining system in which the mined material is extracted across a horizontal plane, creating horizontal arrays of rooms and pillars.
+To do this, "rooms" of ore are dug out while "pillars" of untouched material are left to support the roof – overburden.
+Calculating the size, shape, and position of pillars is a complicated procedure, and an area of active research.
 The technique is usually used for relatively flat-lying deposits, such as those that follow a particular stratum.
 Room and pillar mining can be advantageous because it reduces the risk of surface subsidence compared to other underground mining techniques.
 It is also advantageous because it can be mechanized, and is relatively simple.
-However, because significant portions of ore may have to be left behind, recovery and profits can be low.
-Room and pillar mining was one of the earliest methods used, although with significantly more man-power.
+However, because significant portions of ore may have to be left behind in the pillars, recovery and profits can be low.
+Room and pillar mining was one of the earliest methods used, although with significantly more manpower.

-The room and pillar system is used in mining coal, gypsum, iron, and uranium ores, particularly when found as manto or blanket deposits, stone and aggregates, talc, soda ash, and potash.
-It has been used worldwide from the Czech Republic to China to the US.
+The room and pillar system is used in mining coal, gypsum, iron, limestone, and uranium ores, particularly when found as manto or blanket deposits, stone and aggregates, talc, soda ash, and potash.
+It has been used worldwide from the Czech Republic to Canada, to China to the US.

 Process

 Stage 1—exploration and development

 Planning for the development of room and pillar mines operates in much the same way as other mining methods, and begins with establishing ownership of the mine.
-Following this, the geology of the mine must be analysed, as this will determine factors like the lifespan of the mine, the production requirements, and the cost to develop and maintain.
+Then the geology of the mine must be analysed, as this will determine factors like the lifespan of the mine, the production requirements, and the cost to develop and maintain.

-Next, mine layout should be determined, as factors like ventilation, electrical power, and haulage of the ore must be considered in cost analysis.
+Next, mine layout is determined, considering factors like ventilation, electrical power, and haulage of the ore in cost analysis.
 Due to the non-homogeneous nature of mineral deposits typically mined by room and pillar, mine layout must be mapped very carefully.
-It is desirable to keep the size and shape of rooms and pillars consistent, but some mines strayed from this formula due to lack of planning and deposit characteristics.
+It is desirable to keep the size and shape of rooms and pillars consistent, but some mines have strayed from this formula due to lack of planning and deposit characteristics.
 Mine layout includes the size of rooms and pillars in the mines, but also includes factors like the number and type of entries, roof height, ventilation, and cut sequence.